electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/_index.md

 ---
 title: Audi e-tron knowledge exchange
 linktitle: Knowledge exchange
-description: Sharing knowledge between owners and others with knowledge about the all-electric models from Audi is an important goal with electrichasgoneaudi.net.
+description: Promoting sharing of knowledge between owners and others with knowledge about the all-electric models from Audi is an important goal with electrichasgoneaudi.net.
 weight: 30
 ---